 * The next day at about 7pm Ollie suggested we come here to eat.
 I told him it’s Sunday evening, so it’s probably closed.
 He didn’t believe me.
 He couldn’t understand why a restaurant would be closed on a Sunday evening.
 I tried to tell him that’s how things are in the countryside.

 He still didn’t believe me, or the information we found online saying it was closed.
 He would only accept this truth if he saw it with his own eyes.

 So we came back down, so that he could see it with his own eyes.

 Anyway, following the road, there is a trail leading off it to the right, passed the thatched roof house.
 Through here and another gate, the trail continues on directly across the field, through another gate, and across a bridge of sorts.

 The long walk back to Kimmeridge Bay

 This next bit of the walk was psychologically long.
-At this point, we had done the bulk of the walk, and now it was just about making our way back to the car park.
+At this point, we had done the bulk of the walk, and now it was just about making our way back to the car park at Kimmeridge Bay.
 I was very sweaty.
 Ollie was very burnt.

 Taking a left after the bridge thing, the trail went through field after field after field.
 Whenever we thought it was the last one, we would enter another.